 I zipped up my charcoal colored puffy jacket that I bought two years ago in Hamburg and wrapped my neck with a very old dark green and gold pashmina someone bought for me in Afghanistan.
 Sneakers courtesy of Foot Locker, U.S.A.

-As I pushed open the heavy glass and brass hotel door, I breathed in a fresher and different air than I could remember; Paris in the Morning.
+As I pushed open the heavy glass and brass door of Hotel Metropole, I breathed in a fresher and different air than I could remember; Paris in the Morning.

 These otherwise busy streets, usually frantic with tiny Smart cars, white delivery vans and shiny black taxis, were quiet.
 Unusually quiet.
 So empty, in fact, I was able to stand without worry at the center of the Place de Mexico to take a photo of my hotel.

 Rather than sit in the empty hotel dining room, I walked to McDonald’s.
 Or “McDoo” as they say in Paris.

 It was a short distance to get an Italian cappuccino from America’s Ronald.
 There was only one other person in sight.
 It was 8am for Pete’s sake…where was everyone?